APSL/field-service/fieldservice_vehicle_stock/readme/DESCRIPTION.rst

 In field service operations, the general flow of inventory is as follows:
 Stock Location -> Vehicle Location -> Customer Location

-Initially there is a demand for product in the Customer Location, but we are not sure which field service vehicle needs to load that product until a field service order and vehicle is planned.

-This module will automatically update pickings linked to field service orders so that inventory is moved to the proper vehicle storage locations.
+This module will automatically update pickings linked to field service orders, ensuring that inventory is moved to the correct vehicle storage locations.
+These pickings have to be of an operation type that is used to load or unload a vehicle.